 At any given time, about six to ten students in the Ph.D. program at Georgetown are writing, or planning to write, dissertations in environmental history.
 Several more are preparing minor fields in environmental history.
-All these students work under the supervision of Professor John McNeill or Professor Dagomar Degroot, normally in conjunction with other professors.
+All these students work under the supervision of Professor John McNeill, Professor Dagomar Degroot, or Professor Timothy Newfield normally in conjunction with other professors.
 Current students are working on dissertation projects ranging from typhoons in late imperial China to uranium mining in the Cold War decades.
 Environmental history students work in almost every geographical field offered by Georgetown’s history graduate program, but at present are especially numerous in the transregional, Middle East, and Latin American fields.
 Typically, environmental history students rely on the regional expertise of other History Department faculty for courses, seminars, and field preparation to complement their environmental history education.

 Other professors in the History Department also take part in environmental history training or include environmental history perspectives in their scholarly work.
 Examples include Prof. Gabor Agoston (Ottoman Empire), Prof. Carol Benedict (China), Prof. Kate De Luna (Africa), Prof. Meredith McKittrick (Africa), Prof. James Millward (China and Central Asia), Prof. Jordan Sand (Japan), Prof. Judith Tucker (Middle East), and Prof. John Tutino (Mexico).